wb-davinci-ror-course-projects/learn_command_line_exercises/chapter_6/Readme.md

 #### $ ls

-#### $ The Library directory contains files for settings of certain applications and resource files.
+#### _The Library directory contains files for settings of certain applications and resource files._